agude/agude.github.io/_drafts/2022-01-03-all_my_sons_language_development_comparison.md

 ## Development

 Below I have plotted the number of words each of my sons knew as a function of their age.
-Theo, our first son, is represented by dashed lines; Cory, our second son, is represented by solid lines.
+Theo, our first son, is represented by dotted lines; Cory, our second son, is represented by dashed lines; Ash, our third son, is represented with solid lines.

 [![A plot showing the number of words my sons could speak as a function of their age.][words_plot]][words_plot]

 [words_plot]: {{ file_dir }}/child0_vs_child1_vs_child2_total_words_linear.svg

-Second children are known to have slower onset of language development.[^pine][^berglund] They learn their first 50 known words more slowly, but catch up to their older siblings quickly, learning their first 100 words at about the same age.
-The advantage is small though; the average difference in time to first 50 words between the first and second child is only 1 month.

-[^pine]: Pine, J. M., _Variation in vocabulary development as a function of birth order._ Child Development, 66(1), 272–281.
-(1995). doi:[10.2307/1131205](https://doi.org/10.2307/1131205)
-[^berglund]: Berglund, E., Eriksson, M., and Westerlund, M. _Communicative skills in relation to gender, birth order, childcare and socioeconomic status in 18‐month‐old children._ Scandinavian Journal of Psychology, 46: 485-491.
-(2005). doi:[10.1111/j.1467-9450.2005.00480.x](https://doi.org/10.1111/j.1467-9450.2005.00480.x)

-Theo and Cory do not follow this trend.
-Cory was 3 to 4 months faster than Theo to hit language development milestones in Cantonese, English, and Spanish; he also knew many more animal sounds.
-Theo was artificially limited in his Spanish acquisition though, as [mentioned in his post][theo_post], because my mother had injured herself and so Theo could not visit my parents for a few months.

-Sign is the only area where Theo eventually learned faster than Cory.
-I suspect this is because he needed sign to communicate as he did not know as many words as quickly, whereas Cory gave up on sign once he could talk.

-Finally, I owe Theo's doctor an apology: she was always a little worried about Theo's language development, but we did not take it seriously because we knew that bilingual children developed language more slowly.
-Looking at the data and comparing to his brother, I think our pediatrician was right to be worried.
-Thankfully, Theo has had no problems since and now talks incessantly.
+Cory learned all languages much faster than his brothers.
+Theo was the slowest on English and Chinese, the primary languages of our household, but slightly faster than Ash on Spanish, Sign, and Animal Sounds.
+Interestingly, Ash's Chinese started strong but has slowed; had we kept recording I suspect Theo would have caught up and passed him at 26 months of age.

+I discuss the slow Chinese acquisition in the [development section of Ash's post][ash_dev], but briefly I think it is related to me working from home during the COVID pandemic.
+This meant that:

+[ash_dev]: {% post_url 2021-12-20-my_third_sons_words %}#development

+1. We used a lot more English at home.
+2. I was able to better identify when he had learned new English words but not new Chinese words, which led to a selection effect in what was recorded.

+Interestingly my wife tells me that Cory's current Chinese is worse than Theo's was at the same age.
+Perhaps Cory's development slowed or there is more to proficiency than just number of words known.

+The shape of the English curves are all very similar, just displaced in time.
+I would guess this has to do with the fact that they are always surrounded by English speakers to learn from whereas the other languages require special interactions with their family to learn.

+Ash's Spanish has taken off much slower, although in comparison he is not too far behind Theo.
+Theo's long drought of words is due to an injury my mom sustained that prevented them from watching Theo and so reduced his contact with Spanish.
+Ash doesn't have the same excuse, but it does show it's not too late for him to pick it up.

+Ash never got much into sign language.
+He learned pointing quickly and got by just doing that until he could speak.
+We also didn't emphasize it as much because we were very busy with our other two boys.
+I suspect this is why he didn't know as many animal sounds as well: I used to sit with Theo and Cory and point at animals in books and teach them but I did not do this with Ash.

 ## Other Writings on Language Development